sumeetjain/twitter-diversity-report/README.md

   - The report shows a basic pie chart for each demographic question.
   - The data draws from self-reported identity information.
 So the more people that do the _Self-identifying_ task described above, the better reports in general will be.
   - Running a report for the same user in the future will likely yield different data -- either because that user has since changed the people whom they follow, or because more of the user's followers have since added their demographic information.

----

-# Development Plan

-There are a few milestones here:

-1. Twitter authentication
-2. CRUD for personal demographic information
-3. Report generation
-4. Sitemap
-5. Controllers/routes/views
-6. Front-end design
-7. Data visualizations

-## Twitter authentication

-It might help to build a sandbox application to test how third-party authentication works and then build this functionality into this application.

-## CRUD for personal demographic information

-After authenticating with Twitter, a user should be able to add/edit their demographic information.

-## Report generation

-What kind of data needs to be collected?
-How will it be stored?
-How will it be read efficiently?

-There is also an opportunity to use delayed jobs here, because generating the report will probably take a bit of time.

-## Sitemap

-Define every page, from the end-user's perspective.
-Answer these questions for each page:

-1. What is the page's primary responsibility?
-2. Excluding global navigation links, where can a user go directly from this page?
-3. In what way is this page restricted (if at all)?

-The end result of this might look like index cards taped to a whiteboard.

-## Controllers/routes/views

-Organize the various pages from the sitemap into controllers and build out basic, unstyled views.

-## Front-end design

-We'll use a CSS framework, like Bootstrap or Foundation (or a new one, like the one GitHub just launched!), to streamline some of our work.
-Additional CSS will be implemented using some kind of object-oriented CSS approach.

-## Data visualizations

-The reports should use some JS library to implement good-looking charts.